CodingItWrong/outsidein.dev/docs/vue/4-edge-cases.md

   });
 ```

 We decide we want to indicate the error state with a flag named `loadError`, so we initialize the store with that flag set to `true`.
 We check for a new loading error element on the page.
-Our test fails to start.
+Our test fails because the element is not found.

 Fix it the simplest way possible by hard-coding the error message to show.
 Vuetify has a `v-alert` component that will work well:

 ```diff
    <div>